ramishtaha/aws-solutions-architect-associate-projects/08-serverless-data-pipeline/README.md

 #### Create IAM Role

 1. **Navigate to IAM Console:**
-   - Search for "IAM" and click on the IAM service
+   - In the AWS Console search bar, type "IAM" and click on "Identity and Access Management (IAM)"
-   - Click "Roles" in the left sidebar
+   - In the left navigation panel, click "Roles"

-2. **Create Role:**
-   - Click "Create role"
-   - Trusted entity type: "AWS service"
-   - Use case: "Lambda"
-   - Click "Next"

-3. **Attach Policies:**
-   - Search for and select "AWSLambdaBasicExecutionRole"
-   - Click "Next"

-4. **Create Custom Policy:**
+2. **Create Custom Policy First:**
+   - In the left navigation panel, click "Policies"
-   - Click "Create policy" (opens in new tab)
+   - Click the "Create policy" button (blue button on the right)
-   - Click "JSON" tab
+   - Click the "JSON" tab (not Visual editor)
-   - Replace the content with:
+   - Delete all existing content and paste:
    ```json
    {
        "Version": "2012-10-17",